Won Ton Ton, the Dog Who Saved Hollywood

 Won Ton Ton, the Dog Who Saved Hollywood is a 1976 American comedy film directed by Michael Winner, and starring Bruce Dern, Madeline Kahn, Teri Garr and Art Carney.
-Spoofing the craze surrounding Rin Tin Tin, the film is notable for the large number of cameo appearances by actors and actresses from Hollywood's golden age many of whom had been employees of Paramount Pictures, the film's distributor.
+Spoofing the craze surrounding Rin Tin Tin, the film is notable for the large number of cameo appearances by actors and actresses from Hollywood's golden age, many of whom had been employees of Paramount Pictures, the film's distributor.

 Plot

-After escaping the dog pound, a German Shepherd links up with a budding actress and a wannabe film screenwriter, and becomes a Hollywood star.
+After escaping the dog pound, German Shepherd Won Ton Ton links up with budding actress Estie Del Ruth and wannabe film screenwriter Grayson Potchuck and then becomes a Hollywood star.